teckel12/LuaTelemetry/README.md

 ![sample](http://www.leethost.com/link_pics/iNav4.png "Screen description")

 * From the transmitter's main screen, hold the `Page` button to show custom screens, then page to the screen you set to show iNav
-* Flashing values indicate a warning (for example: no telemetry, battery low, altitiude too high)
+* Flashing values indicate a warning (for example: no telemetry, battery low, altitude too high)
 * To flip between max/min and current values, use the dial or +/- buttons
 * To flip between compass-based direction and launch/pilot-based orientation and location, use the dial or +/- buttons
 * The launch/pilot-based orientation view is useful if model orientation is unknown